 Building a store locator is actually quite easy.
 A Google Maps License and Google Maps APIs are all you need.
 If you want to learn more about APIs and Google Maps Licenses, check this blog post.

 If you want to learn more about store locators and the benefits, please reach out to our Google experts:

-Area Sales Manager, Norway and Sweden
+Regional Sales Manager, Norway and Denmark

-Area Sales Manager, Finland
+Regional Sales Manager, Sweden and Finland

 Jesper Smalbro Holdensen